War of 1812: British

-The United States was only a secondary concern to Britain, so long as the war continued with France.
+The United States was only a secondary concern to Britain, so long as the Napoleonic Wars continued with France.
 In 1813, France had 80 ships-of-the-line and was building another 35.
 Containing the French fleet was the main British naval concern, leaving only the ships on the North American and Jamaica Stations immediately available.
 In Upper Canada, the British had the Provincial Marine.
 While largely unarmed, they were essential for keeping the army supplied since the roads were abysmal in Upper Canada.
-At the onset of war the Provincial Marine had four small armed vessels on Lake Ontario, three on Lake Erie and one on Lake Champlain.
+At the onset of war, the Provincial Marine had four small armed vessels on Lake Ontario, three on Lake Erie and one on Lake Champlain.
 The Provincial Marine greatly outnumbered anything the Americans could bring to bear on the Great Lakes.

 When the war broke out, the British Army in North America numbered 9,777 men in regular units and fencibles.
 While the British Army was engaged in the Peninsular War, few reinforcements were available.
 Although the British were outnumbered, the long-serving regulars and fencibles were better trained and more professional than the hastily expanded United States Army.
 The militias of Upper Canada and Lower Canada were initially far less effective, but substantial numbers of full-time militia were raised during the war and played pivotal roles in several engagements, including the Battle of the Chateauguay which caused the Americans to abandon the Saint Lawrence River theatre.

 Indigenous peoples

 The highly decentralized bands and tribes considered themselves allies of, and not subordinates to, the British or the Americans.
-Various Indian tribes fighting with United States forces provided them with their "most effective light troops" while the British needed indigenous allies to compensate for their numerical inferiority.
-The indigenous allies of the British, Tecumseh's confederacy in the west and Iroquois in the east avoided pitched battles and relied on irregular warfare, including raids and ambushes that took advantage of their knowledge of terrain.
+Various tribes fighting with United States forces provided them with their "most effective light troops" while the British needed Indigenous allies to compensate for their numerical inferiority.
+The Indigenous allies of the British, Tecumseh's confederacy in the west and Iroquois in the east, avoided pitched battles and relied on irregular warfare, including raids and ambushes that took advantage of their knowledge of terrain.
 In addition, they were highly mobile, able to march 30–50 miles a day.

-Their leaders sought to fight only under favourable conditions and would avoid any battle that promised heavy losses, doing what they thought best for their tribes, much to the annoyance of both American and British generals.
-The indigenous fighters saw no issue with withdrawing if needed to save casualties.
+Their leaders sought to fight only under favourable conditions and would avoid any battle that promised heavy losses, doing what they thought best for their tribes.
+The Indigenous fighters saw no issue with withdrawing if needed to save casualties.
 They always sought to surround an enemy, where possible, to avoid being surrounded and make effective use of the terrain.
 Their main weapons were a mixture of muskets, rifles, bows, tomahawks, knives and swords as well as clubs and other melee weapons, which sometimes had the advantage of being quieter than guns.